Google Maps Free API: Easy Guide 2025 + Open Source Solutions

 5. Optimize: configure caching, performance, and graphical style.

-With platforms like Storemap.io, you can make this switch without modifying your code, simply by changing the provider in the settings.
+With platforms like Storemap, you can make this switch without modifying your code, simply by changing the provider in the settings.

 FAQ